openebs-archive/openebs-docs/docs/faq.md

 <h3><a class="anchor" aria-hidden="true" id="OpenEBS-install-openshift-without-SELinux-disabled"></a>How to install OpenEBS in OpenShift environment?</h3>

-OpenEBS can be installed in OpenShift environment using the following steps.
+In earlier documentation, it was referred to install OpenEBS by disabling SELinux.
+But, you can install OpenEBS in OpenShift environment without disabling SELinux using the following steps.

 1. Add OpenEBS Service account to the privileged scc of OpenShift.